 via M1 Finance secure site

-M1 Finance is designed for investors who want the option to control which investments are in their portfolios and also want ongoing automated investment management to keep the portfolio balanced.
+M1 Finance is designed for investors who want the choice to control which investments are in their portfolios plus the option to choose to keep their portfolios balanced via automated investment management.

-Where M1 Finance shines is in providing you the customization to select investments yet the automation to manage your portfolio as time goes by.
+The answer to those questions is M1 Finance, which provides you the customization to select investments yet the automation to manage your portfolio as time goes by.

 You can check in on your portfolio as little or as often as you wish, so you get the best of both worlds: control over the selection of investments and ongoing automated investment management.